paultopia/math4ls/probability.md

 It follows that P(Gowder is king of the world) + P(Gowder is not king of the world) = 1, because, being complements, they're mutually exclusive and exhaustive.

 By some basic algebra, we also get **the subtraction rule**: the probability of any event is just the probability of its complement, subtracted from 1.
-For example, if I have a .8 chance of being king of the world, then it follows that I have a .2 chance of not being king of the world.
+For example, if I have a .8 chance of being king of the world, then it follows that I have a 1 - .8 = .2 chance of not being king of the world.

 ### Alternative probabilities

-For mutually exclusive events, we have **the addition rule**: if A and B are mutually exclusive events, then the probability of one or the other being true is just equal to the sum of their probabilities.
+For mutually exclusive events, we have **the addition rule**: if A and B are mutually exclusive events, then the probability of one or the other being true is just equal to the sum of their individual probabilities.

 Here's a concrete example: what's the probability of me being either Pope or a Protestant?
 Well, let's suppose the probability of my being Pope is .00001, and the probability of my being Protestant is .05.
 Then the probability of my being either Pope or Protestant is .05001, the sum P(Pope) + P(Protestant).